-In light of the above foundational goals, principles, and purposes, the following practices have proven to be effective in the support of authentic student learning and have been adopted by those schools producing some of the highest achievement ratings:
+In light of the above foundational goals, principles, and purposes, the following practices have proven to support authentic student learning.
+They have been adopted by those schools producing some of the highest achievement ratings:

-- Homework should not require a parent or adult assistance; but rather be work the student can confidently complete on his or her own.
+- Homework should not require a parent or adult assistance but rather be work the student can confidently complete independently.
 (Parents are encouraged to help facilitate the student completing the work without doing the work for their student.)

 - Homework may never be issued as a punishment.